Navigation auf uzh.ch

 Cybersecurity governance framework

-The project has three goals:
+The project pursued three goals:

 Researchers involved